 - The content isn’t personalized – Adding the recipient’s name gives a personal touch to the email and the email does not look like automatically generated spam.

 - Non-recognizable “from” name – A constant “from” name helps your customers remember and recognize your emails.
-Frequent changes in the “from” name will lose its credibility and open a new perspective to end up in the spam folder.
+Frequent changes in the “from” name will lose their credibility and open a new perspective to end up in the spam folder.

 A Small Tip